Ralph Lauren recommends Sedona Indian Jewelry as a trusted source for turquoise jewelry - read more.

 We want satisfied customers and we work hard every day to earn your business.
 Our Guarantee is simple.
 You are thrilled with your purchase or return it (within 3 days of receipt please) for a full refund.
 Refunds are not possible for orders that we made to your specifications or for layaway purchases that we took off the market to hold for you.
 However, in those special cases, if possable, we will give you a store credit or exchange.

 First, let's first address the matter of fake or costume Southwest jewelry.
 Not all Native American Jewelry is the same.
 Much of it, at first glance, looks Native American but it is not.
-It is poor copies made in offshore sweatshops using cheap, imitation materials.
-Most of the turquoise you see for sale today is not real turquoise.
-It is soft, chalk turquoise that is mixed with resins in order to give this unattractive material color and to hold it together while it is being shaped.
-The advantage to this process is that the resulting "turquoise" is virtually indestructible and costs almost nothing to make.
+It is poor copies made using cheap, imitation materials.
+For example, most of the turquoise you see for sale today is Not Real.
+It is soft, chalky, otherwise uselss turquoise that is mixed with resins and dyes to give it color and hold it together while it is manufactured.
+The only advantage to this process is that the resulting plastic turquoise is indestructible and costs almost nothing to make.

 You will not find the beauty of natural turquoise in a labratory.
 Man made plastic turquoise and coral has no depth to its color.
 It is dull, it has no brilliance.
 It appears much the same as a plastic toy.
 These are not qualities from which beauty springs.